Paul H. Appleby: Life and career

 Appleby was born in Greene County, Missouri to Andrew B. and Mary (Johnson) Appleby.
+His family moved frequently, living in Missouri, Kansas, and Iowa.
+He attended high school in Newton, Iowa and graduated in 1913.
 He earned his A.B. from Grinnell College in 1913.
 He married Ruth Meyer on October 4, 1916.
 The couple had three children, Margaret Finley Appleby, Mary Ellen Appleby Sarbaugh, and L. Tom Appleby.

 Appleby began his career as a newspaper publisher in Montana, Minnesota, and Iowa from 1914 through 1920.
 He was the editor of Iowa Magazine in Waterloo, Iowa from 1920 to 1924, and an editorial writer at the Des Moines Register and Tribune from 1924 until 1928.
 The family moved to Virginia in 1928 where Appleby again worked as a newspaper publisher until accepting a position with the U.S. government.
 He served as the Executive Assistant to the Secretary of Agriculture from 1933 through 1940 and the Under Secretary of Agriculture from 1940 until 1944 in Franklin D. Roosevelt's administration.
 In August 1942 he was elected the first Chairman of the International Wheat Council.
 He was Assistant Director of the U.S. Bureau of the Budget from 1944 through 1947 in the Truman Administration.
 In 1947, Appleby became the Dean of the Maxwell School of Citizenship and Public Affairs of Syracuse University, where he became a noted author of works in the field of public administration.

-Pandit Jawaharlal Nehru, the them Prime Minister of India established the Indian Institute of Public Administration (IIPA) on March 29, 1954 based on the recommendations of a survey carried out in 1953 by Prof. Paul H. Appleby, Dean, Maxwell School of Citizenship and Public Affairs, Syracuse University and a Consultant with the Ford Foundation invited to advice on the subject, by the Government of India.
+Pandit Jawaharlal Nehru, the then Prime Minister of India established the Indian Institute of Public Administration (IIPA) on March 29, 1954 based on the recommendations of a survey carried out in 1953 by Prof. Paul H. Appleby, Dean, Maxwell School of Citizenship and Public Affairs, Syracuse University and a Consultant with the Ford Foundation invited to advice on the subject, by the Government of India.